Responsive Design: Definition, challenges and explanations

 The best resources and tools for Responsive Design

-What is Responsive Design in one sentence?
+What is Responsive Design in a nutshell?

 Responsive Design is a technique that automatically adapts the display of a website to the size and resolution of the screen used.